 An official copy, sent directly from your high school.

 An official copy, sent directly from your college.
 If you were enrolled in multiple colleges, we will need an official transcript sent from each school you attended.

 We accept either SAT or ACT exams taken within the past five years.
 An official score report must either be submitted from the testing agency or included on your official high school transcript.
 SAT II subject tests are optional.

 We require two recommendations.
 At least one, and preferably both, should be written by a professor at your current university who has recently taught you in an academic course.
 Recommenders should be familiar with your writing, analytical, and quantitative abilities, and be able to provide valuable insights about you.

 You may submit this information online from the Common App website.

 May be accessed from the Common App website.

 If you are enrolled in classes when you submit your application, you must complete the Common App Midterm Evaluation form, which requires comments and signatures from all of your current professors.

-Unless otherwise noted, all materials may be submitted online through the Common App website, mailed to the Office of Admissions, 101 N. Professor St, Oberlin, OH 44074, or sent by fax to 440-775-6905.
+Unless otherwise noted, all materials may be submitted online through the Common App website, mailed to the Office of Admissions, 38 E. College St., Oberlin, OH 44074, or sent by fax to 440-775-6905.